 Are you able to use COVID-19 testing effectively?

 A negative COVID-19 test alone does not eliminate the risk of travel and/or gathering.
-The most effective window to test for coronavirus is 3-5 days after your day of potential exposure for those fully vaccinated, and five days after potential exposure for those who are unvaccinated.
+The most effective window to test for coronavirus is five to seven days after your day of potential exposure for those fully vaccinated, and five days after potential exposure for those who are unvaccinated.
 If you are unvaccinated, it’s important to schedule time to quarantine for at least five days before your test, and to continue quarantining not only until you receive your results, but until the day of your meet-up.
 Learn more about the types of COVID-19 tests available, and the proper timelines for testing.

 The One Medical blog is published by One Medical, an innovative primary care practice with offices in Atlanta, Boston, Chicago, Los Angeles, New York, Orange County,Phoenix, Portland, San Diego, the San Francisco Bay Area, Seattle, and Washington, DC.